 Don't get me wrong, I am impressed with my friends' mounts and appreciate their desire for trophies, but I have never had an interest in the practice.

 The closest I get to having my big game animals mounted is cutting the horns off the larger bucks and bulls and hanging them in my garage as hat racks.

 For me, it's all about the meat, man.

 Taxidermy is expensive.
 My "trophy" is hearing my 5-year-old son exclaim, "I love antelope!" after eating a bunch.

 Seriously, my wife and I sometimes wonder how that kid walks around because we rarely witness him actually eating real food.
 So, watching him eat ALL of his antelope steak, then requesting more, is as great a trophy as I can imagine.

 My dad taught me to be a meat hunter.
-He was an expert-and very successful-hunter.
-And he took great pride in caring for the meat from the second the animal went down to the last perfectly prepared bite on our plates.
-That's why I like wild game so much-because my dad cooked it so well.
+He was an expert--and very successful--hunter.
+And, he took great pride in caring for the meat from the second the animal went down to the last perfectly prepared bite on our plates.
+I like wild game so much because my dad cooked it so well.

 Also keep in mind that all the following tactics are attainable.
 It all could happen for you if you decide that maintaining the high quality of the meat is the most important aspect of hunting.